campaign-layer/origin-sdk/README.md

 The Origin SDK currently exposes the following modules:

 - `"@campnetwork/origin"` - The main entry point for the SDK, exposes the following classes:
-  - `TwitterAPI` - For fetching user Twitter data from the Auth Hub
+  - `TwitterAPI` - For fetching user Twitter data from Origin
-  - `SpotifyAPI` - For fetching user Spotify data from the Auth Hub
+  - `SpotifyAPI` - For fetching user Spotify data from Origin
   - `Auth` - For authenticating users with the Origin SDK
-- `"@campnetwork/origin/react"` - Exposes the CampProvider and CampContext, as well as React components and hooks for authentication and fetching user data via the Camp Auth Hub
+- `"@campnetwork/origin/react"` - Exposes the CampProvider and CampContext, as well as React components and hooks for authentication and fetching user data via Origin

 # Installation